Press Enter to search or ESC to close

 The Pilates Performer is a smaller, budget version of the classic Pilates Reformer.
 It is designed for home, as opposed to studio use.
 While the machine is designed to work every muscle in your body, the core muscles should be actively engaged throughout each exercise.
 When the technique was created in the 1920s, Joseph Pilates called it Contrology.
 As such, every movement should be performed with maximum control.

-15 Steps to Use a Pilates Performer
+15 Steps To Use A Pilates Performer

 How to Use a Pilates Performer